We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 When we stopped by the next day to thank the firemen for putting out our fire, they gave us a tour of the Saint-Jean-de-Losne firehouse.
 It is a volunteer department, so now we know the pharmacist, the butcher, and the baker.

-In Saint-Jean-de-Losne, our old friends met our new friends, and everyone had fun; it was a delightful change from all of our recent worries.
-We were ready to drive to Spain for a few days of sun and relaxation in Barcelona.
+In Saint-Jean-de-Losne, our old friends met our new friends, and everyone had fun; it was a delightful change from our recent worries.
+Then, finally, we were ready to drive to Spain for a few days of sun and relaxation in Barcelona.

 Even the donkey looked happy again.